Zuoyuan-Zhao/CortevaCodingExercise/README.md

     * apis/weather: this will return all weather data if no parameter passed, with parameter, it will select data of certain location/year/page
     * apis/stats/min_avg: this will return average of min temperatures of certain year and location
     * apis/stats/max_avg: this will return average of max temperatures of certain year and location

+### Deployment:
+* for API:
+  * using below components:
+    * (Required) Database: RDS (Relational Database Service) for MySQL db
+    * (Required) Instance hosting: EC2 (Elastic Compute Cloud)
+    * (Required) Secure the access of AWS: IAM (Identity and Access Management)
+    * (Required) Logging: we can use file storage service like S3 to store the logs
+    * (Optional) Route 53: to register and map DNS (maybe not needed if this is for internal usage)
+    * (Optional) Load balancer: maybe not need if the traffic is low, we can use ELB (Elastic Load Balancer)
+    * (Optional) traffic control: (if not internal only) we can use Virtual Private Cloud (VPC) to isolate resources and control inbound and outbound traffic
+* for data ingestion:
+  * Logic layer: since it's just 1 function, we can just use serverless architecture to handle it
+  * File storage: we can use S3 to store the input data files
+  * Task Scheduling: we can use Amazon EventBridge Scheduler for task scheduling process (Tutorial: https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-run-lambda-schedule.html)